 over 4 $74,441.00.

-Anything you earn over these amounts yearly, 50% of the excess is payable to the trustee similar to any income earned during bankruptcy and paid to creditors.
+No matter what you earn over these amounts annually, 50% of the excess is payable to the trustee similar to any income earned during bankruptcy and paid to creditors.

-The difference in the treatment between lump sums and pensions has significant practical ramifications now that account-based pensions have been introduced; don’t presume it’s all safe and no matter what you do, get the right advice.
+The difference in the treatment between lump sums and pensions has significant practical implications now that account-based pensions have been introduced; don’t presume it’s all safe and no matter what you do, get the right advice.
 At this point we advise you to call us and we will point you in the right direction.
-In other words, your super needs to be handled with care.
-Every case has a distinct set of circumstances and between our firm and your financial advisor, we will secure the right outcome for you.
-If you need to know more, call Bankruptcy Experts Cassowary Coast on 1300 795 575.
+Put simply, your super needs to be handled with care.
+Every case has a unique set of circumstances and between our firm and your financial advisor, we will secure the right outcome for you.
+If you need to know more, call Bankruptcy Experts on 1300 795 575.